jamesovens/liquibase-wrapper/README.md

 ```

 ## Tests
-There are no tests for this package 😱
+There are no tests for this package 😱.

 The reason for this is that the actual JS code in here is tiny and came from an established package (see Credit section), and most of the work of this package is the management of the various libs and drivers.
-Its very simple to verify that this porject works manually, however if I do come back and make more changes (other than adding a few more JDBC drivers) I will need to add tests at that point.
+Its very simple to verify that this project works manually, however if I do come back and make more changes (other than adding a few more JDBC drivers) I will need to add tests at that point.

 ## Future Improvements
 The most difficult aspect of this library is allowing any database engine (any JDBC driver JAR) to be used whilst not requiring the user of the package to have to add that JAR file themselves either to their repository or to their environment (e.g. inside a running container).